Assault & Battery Attorney

 - First degree felony: 5 to 99 years’ prison and a $10,000 fine

 Call a Reputable Assault Attorney for Proven Defense

 Any assault charge is a serious criminal offense in the State of Texas.
 However, a reputable and resourceful local criminal assault lawyer like Andrew Peveto can usually find a creative way to avoid an assault conviction on your permanent criminal record.
-If you have been arrested, charged, or had a warrant issued for your arrest for misdemeanor or felony assault, contact reputable assault attorney Andrew Peveto today for a free consultation.
+If you have been arrested, charged, or had a warrant issued for your arrest in Dallas or Collin counties for misdemeanor or felony assault, contact reputable assault attorney Andrew Peveto today for a free consultation.
 We can also arrange for jail release, bond reduction, and re-negotiation of assault probation.